bryli/SpeedTrig/README.md

 ## To Get Started

+Make sure to download and install any compatible LaTeX distribution (this app uses [https://github.com/mbr/latex](the latex package)), and make sure it is in your environment.

 Go to directory and run `pip install -r requirements.txt`:

 `cd ~/download_location/SpeedTrig/ && pip install -r requirements.txt`

 To start the application, from the same directory run `export FLASK_APP=SpeedTrig.py` then `flask run`.